csae-coders-corner/Moving-window-regressions-using-MATLAB/README.md

 end
 ```

-%create a new dataset with a "lat", "lon" and corresponding "beta"
+### Create a new dataset with a "lat", "lon" and corresponding "beta"

 ```
 betafield = struct ('beta', beta, 'lat', AUSrain.lat, 'lon', AUSrain.lon);